texmacs/tm-forge/miscellanea/komments/README.md

 When using this keyboard shortcut, the resulting display style is shown in the bottom message bar.

-#### Toggle considering komment tags as a version tag.
+#### Toggle considering komment tags as a version tag : Ctrl-:.

 Only useful when a text contains both “normal” version tags and komments tags.
-It tells whether komment tags should be considered or ignored when navigating between the version tags (using the Version menu `previous difference` or `next difference` or the Ctrl-up Ctl-down shortcuts).
+It tells whether komment tags should be considered or ignored when navigating between the version tags (using the Version menu `previous difference` or `next difference` or the Ctrl-up Ctrl-down shortcuts).

 #### Navigating between komments, control their display, accept or reject changes.